shafayet98/commit/README.md

-In the 3d-space each cube represent a github commit and by clicking on each cube: author name, commit message and commit date can will be shown.
+In the 3d-space each cube represent a github commit and by clicking on each cube: author name, commit message and commit date will be shown.